-- Up to 30 different timer settings can be programmed. - When [PROGRAM TIMER] is turned on, the [STANDBY MODE] setting is ignored. - The Program Timer is executed on a set time basis, not in a program basis. - Once the program not marked with a check in [REPEAT] has been executed, the check mark in the [ACTIVE] check box will be cleared automatically and the program will be disabled. - When the on-time and the off-time are set for the same time, the off-time setting will take preference. - Two different sources are set for the same time, the larger program number will take preference. - The on-time setting will not be executed while the cooling fans are running or an error is occurring. - If the off-time setting is expired under the condition in which the power off is not possible, the off-timer setting will not be executed until the power off becomes possible. - Programs not marked with a check mark in [ACTIVE] of the [EDIT] screen will not be executed even if the Program Timer is enabled. - When the projector is turned on by using the program timer and if you want to turn off the projector, set the off-time or do it manually so as not to leave the projector on for a long period of time.
+- Up to 30 different timer settings can be programmed. - The Program Timer is executed on a set time basis, not in a program basis. - Once the program not marked with a check in [REPEAT] has been executed, the check mark in the [ACTIVE] check box will be cleared automatically and the program will be disabled. - When the on-time and the off-time are set for the same time, the off-time setting will take preference. - Two different sources are set for the same time, the larger program number will take preference. - The on-time setting will not be executed while the cooling fans are running or an error is occurring. - If the off-time setting is expired under the condition in which the power off is not possible, the off-timer setting will not be executed until the power off becomes possible. - Programs not marked with a check mark in [ACTIVE] of the [EDIT] screen will not be executed even if the Program Timer is enabled. - When the projector is turned on by using the program timer and if you want to turn off the projector, set the off-time or do it manually so as not to leave the projector on for a long period of time.